Family and friends plea for public to help find Sherry Houston's killer

 "It bothers me that she didn't have any enemies," says Ragsdale.
 "And there are people out here who know exactly who did it."

-Family and friends told ABC57 that they were told by law enforcement, that they do have someone in custody.
+Family and friends said that they were told by law enforcement, that they do have someone in custody.

-However, ABC57 was told by investigators, that they are looking into a couple of suspects.
+However, investigators said that they are looking into a couple of suspects.